adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

 ## View

-By default, the framework uses the Express option to render views with a Pug template.
-To render a view, you need to create a view file in the view folder and then call it with the necessary parameters.
+By default, the framework uses Express to render views with the Pug template engine.
+To render a view, create a template file in the `views` folder and then call it with the required parameters:
+++++...
+[message is too long]

 ```js
 res.render("template", { title: "Hey", message: "Hello there!" });